 Why?
 Well, two eights will add up to 16, which isn’t a very good hand to win with.
-You have a much better chance of winning with two separate hands that each have on eight.
-The ace is a great card to have in any hand, because it protects you from going over 21.
+You have a much better chance of winning with two separate hands than each has on eight.
+The ace is a great card to have in any hand because it protects you from going over 21.
 However, the second ace is useless, so you might as well use it on another hand to have a strong chance of winning both.

 Of course, under these circumstances, you’re going to need to look at each hand independently to decide whether or not it’s a good idea to double down.
 Get Your Betting Strategy Down

 If you’re going to play blackjack, you need to have a smart betting strategy that’s based on your odds of winning.
 Forget those “good feelings” or the hunches you get down deep in your gut.
 Ultimately, your hunches can’t control the outcomes of the cards.

 As long as you double down when you have the best chance of winning, you’ll increase your long-term winnings – even if you don’t increase your number of winning hands.